Lady Malcolm Douglas-Hamilton: Scottish relations

 After living for many years on the Upper East Side, she retired to Stillwater, New Jersey.
-Lady Malcolm died in January 14, 2013 at the age of 103 and was survived by one of her two daughters, six grandchildren and 11 great-grandchildren.
+Lady Malcolm died on January 14, 2013 at the age of 103 and was survived by one of her two daughters, six grandchildren and 11 great-grandchildren.

 Other activities

 Lady Malcolm Douglas-Hamilton also headed the American Institute of Approval, a women's organization which aimed to promote good taste.
 The organization sponsored the House of Good Taste exhibit at the 1964 World's Fair in New York City.